Political Prisoners and Human Rights Imprisonment Of Liberty- Is it a True Democracy

 Even the standard minimum rules of the United Nation for the treatment of prisoners also call for the dignified treatment of prisoners.
 The Supreme Court of India clears that a prisoner shall be treated with dignity and as a citizen having fundamental rights irrespective of their status.

 Political Prisoners are also a part of our society, so they should be provided all those facilities which a common criminal would have been provided by the government.
-The court trials must be fair enough, they should be chance to keep their point in the court of law and also they should be given proper defence by the government to fight their case.
+The court trials must be fair enough, they should be a chance to keep their point in the court of law and also they should be given proper defence by the government to fight their case.
 The concept of ‘the prosecution is the persecution’ should be changed.

 - Human Rights and Prisons, Manual on Human Rights Training for Prison Official, UN, New York